Meet The Canine Body and Mind Team!

 Meet Our Canine Team

 Scout attends lots of our classes and is featured in many of our training videos.
 He is an AKC STAR Puppy and Canine Good Citizen.
-He holds the Novice, Intermediate and Advanced Trick Dog Titles, the AKC Rally Novice title, the Fenzi TEAM Level 1 Nosework title, and all 4 levels of the Fenzi TEAM Cooperative Care Titles.
-He is working toward his Level 2 Scentwork Title and Obedience 1 title.
+He holds the Novice, Intermediate and Advanced Trick Dog Titles, the AKC Rally Novice title, the UKC Novice Interior and Container Nosework titles, the Fenzi TEAM Level 1 Nosework title, the Fenzi TEAM Level 1 Obedience title and all 4 levels of the Fenzi TEAM Cooperative Care Titles.
+He is working toward his Level 2 Scentwork Title, Obedience 2 title and Rally Intermediate title.

 Manni a.k.a.
 Manfred is a Bernese Mountain Dog who helps with dogs who are training for their Canine Good Citizen test and with reactive dogs during counterconditioning training.
 In Germany he passed his dog license test and earned the off-leash certification.
 He earned his ACK CGC, Community Canine and Urban CGC titles in 2024.